 Benefits of Nominee Trusts

-The key benefits of creating a nominee trust are cost, privacy, and convenience.
-To form a nominee trust, there is only a one-time filing fee at the Registry of Deeds.
+The key benefits of creating a nominee trust are cost, privacy, convenience and probate avoidance.
+To form a nominee trust, there is only a one-time recording fee at the Registry of Deeds.
 A separate document, called a “Schedule of Beneficial Interests”, can list beneficiaries and need not be filed publicly.
 The trust can then be listed as owners of assets such as real estate.
 Beneficiaries of the trust can change without needing to alter property deeds, which is convenient.

 Disadvantages of Nominee Trusts